willie68/ReCoS-Remote-Command-Service/README.md

 ## Profile configuration

 Every profile has it's own configuration file.
+The file is usually located in the Profiles folder.
 This file is written in yaml and has the following sections:

 In the root you will find the following parameters